 - The relationship between behaviours and punishments.

 Through combining criminological theory with training in professional social research, you’ll graduate with a broad range of communicative, analytical and organisational skills – and the confidence to apply them in your future career.

-You will benefit from our modern teaching facilities including a recently expanded and fully networked computer laboratory based in the Department.
+You’ll benefit from our modern teaching facilities including a recently expanded and fully networked computer laboratory based in the Department.

 Careers and graduate prospects

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.